-First, make your Cashew Parmesan according to the recipe below, and then set that aside for now.
+First, make your Almond Parmesan according to the recipe below, and then set that aside for now.

-Add a splash of water to a large pot, turn the heat to medium-low, and add the garlic.
-Cook for a few minutes until fragrant, adding more water if necessary to prevent sticking.
+Next, add a splash of water to a large pot, turn the heat to medium-low, and add the garlic.
+Cook the garlic for about 4 minutes until fragrant, stirring frequently and adding more water if necessary to prevent sticking.
 You just want the garlic to soften, you don’t need it to brown.

-Next add the beans, the 4 cups of water, salt, red pepper flakes, and black pepper.
-Bring it to a simmer over medium heat, and cook for 20 minutes to start to break the beans down.
+Next, add all of the beans, the 4 cups of water, salt, red pepper flakes, and black pepper.
+Bring it to a simmer over medium heat, and cook for 20 minutes to break the beans down a bit.

-Add the escarole and cover it with the lid cracked for 5 minutes.
+Add the escarole and cover the pot with the lid cracked for 5 minutes.
 Remove the lid, stir and simmer another 10 minutes for the greens to wilt and soften.
-Add at least ⅓ cup of the Cashew Parmesan or more to taste, salt and pepper to taste, and more red pepper flakes if you like it hot!
+Add at least ⅓ cup of the Almond Parmesan or more to taste, salt and pepper to taste, and more red pepper flakes if you like it hot!

-Serve with extra Cashew Parmesan on the side and whole grain, crusty bread.
+Serve with extra Almond Parmesan on the side and whole grain, crusty bread.

 Tip: Make this ahead of time and let it sit in the fridge for a day to let the flavors really blend.